 Materials related to the incident, including copies of the papers/exams/assignments etc., should be provided to the Asst.
 Provost.
 Note that if a case is considered at the end of the semester or some other time when all the parties involved are not available, an instructor should assign a course grade of “I” - Incomplete until the matter is resolved.

 The Asst.
 Provost then shares the completed allegation sheet with the student and schedules a meeting with the student, instructor, and Asst.
 Provost.
 In unusual circumstances, a support person may attend this meeting with the student.
 If there are multiple students involved in one incident, each has a separate meeting.
-The meeting typically occurs at least three “working” days after the student is presented with the allegation, and generally takes place in the Asst.
+The meeting typically occurs three days after the student is presented with the allegation, and generally takes place in the Asst.
 Provost’s office.
 All signatures (student, instructor, and Asst.
 Provost) are done together in this meeting.

 At the meeting, the allegation and penalty are presented and then discussed.
 The